NewteqDeveloper/elevator-saga/README.md

 # elevator-saga
-This is my attempt at the [elevator saga game](http://play.elevatorsaga.com/).
+These are my attempts at the [elevator saga game](http://play.elevatorsaga.com/).

 This repo contains branches for each level of the elevator saga as I go through the levels.
 Once a level has been completed the branch will be merged into master.

+# Using jQuery
+It is not too obvious in the description of the game, but the site uses jQuery and so the game always you to use it too.

 # Challenge Information